 The Recipe: Spaghetti Squash Lasagna Bolognese

-The Hero Ingredient: Spaghetti squash may be the main ingredient but this dish wouldn't be complete with a dollop of creamy burrata cheese to top it off.
+The Hero Ingredient: Spaghetti squash may be the main ingredient, but this dish wouldn't be complete with a dollop of creamy burrata to top it off.

-The Pro Tip: "It might seem weird, but you actually cook the spaghetti squash right in the crockpot with the Bolognese sauce," says Tieghan of Half Baked Harvest.
+The Pro Tip: "It might seem weird, but you actually cook the spaghetti squash right in the crockpot with the Bolognese," says Tieghan of Half Baked Harvest.
 You don't even have to cut the spaghetti squash in half before cooking it.
 It couldn't be easier.

 Creamy Chicken Noodle Soup